naturalnessbasedappraoch/Natural-DaCode/README.md

 - **`UniXcoder/CodeParrot Training Data`**:
-    - Contains Java files that are used to train the UniXcoder model.
+    - Contains Java files that are used to train the UniXcoder\CodeParrot model.
     - Example files: `file1.java`, `file2.java`, etc.
     - For details on training these models, refer to the respective repositories:
         - [UniXcoder](https://github.com/naturalnessbasedappraoch/Natural-DaCode/tree/main/Source_code/UniXcoder)